-Spread some cheer this season with the gift of baking!
+Spread some cheer with the gift of baking!
 These Gluten Free Peppermint Cookies are the perfect way to share small acts of kindness to brighten someone’s day.
 Made with Love, Baked with Bob’s

 Did you know that baking for others provides psychological benefits?
 Not only does it help the receiver of the goodies (of course!), but it helps the baker, too.
 Making food for others can increase a person’s sense of wellbeing, reduce stress, and aid mindfulness if it’s done with a full and willing heart.